Understanding User Roles in Canvas

 Tutors providing academic support in areas like quizzes and discussions, while giving feedback to students without managing grades.

-Permissions: Additional Roles In Canvas
+Permissions: User Roles In Canvas

 Expand a permission below to see what it allows, who has it, and how it may impact your course.

-Analytics – View PagesWhat it does: Allows users to view aggregated course and student pageview data from the Course Home Page or People page.
+Analytics – View PagesWhat it does: Allows users to view aggregated course and student page-view data from the Course Home Page or People page.
 This can help identify patterns in student engagement and access.

 Who has this permission: